 |Canon EF 400mm f/2.8L IS USM Lens||11.8 lb||(5370g)||1999|

-Upon the curtain going up at the announcement event for this lens (Elliot Peck, Canon USA Senior VP & GM shown above), I held both lens versions simultaneously.
-The difference felt even more significant than the numbers show, and part of the reason for this is because the weight had been shifted rearward, giving the lens a better balance.
+Upon the curtain going up at the announcement event for the EF III lens (Elliot Peck, Canon USA Senior VP & GM shown above), I held both lens versions simultaneously.
+The difference felt even more significant than the numbers show, and the weight shifted rearward, giving the lens a better balance, is part of the reason for this.

 So, how were the weight savings and improved balance created?